Bulletin Page Content

 - The Dean of the Graduate School has authority to dismiss graduate students from the Graduate School.

-- Any term in which a graduate student drops below a 3.0 Program GPA, the student is placed on probationary status and has a period of two terms to attain a 3.0 Program GPA or be dismissed.
+- Any semester in which a graduate student drops below a 3.0 Program GPA, the student is placed on probationary status and has a period of two semesters to attain a 3.0 Program GPA or be dismissed.

 - A student will be dismissed from the Graduate School after two unsuccessful attempts to pass the comprehensive examination or the Qualifying Exam.